Ada-Developers-Academy/independent-ai-topics/working-w-copilot/copilot-interface-shortcuts.md

 ### !callout-info

 ## Trying the same prompts will generate different results
 Copilot may give drastically different responses for the same prompts, just as we saw with other LLM tools like ChatGPT.
-There is no need to be concerned if you are following along and code Copilot suggest code that looks nothing like our examples.
+There is no need to be concerned if you are following along and code Copilot suggests code that looks nothing like our examples.
 This is okay and expected!

 ### !end-callout